HuJK/O365-UC/README.md

 Admin page:
 [https://ruvm.whojk.com:2053/admin](https://ruvm.whojk.com:2053/admin)

-Demo site are just for demo, it will not create users at backend.
+Demo site are just for demo, it will not create real users.

 | | |
 |-|-|